A St. Patrick's Day ESL Lesson That Shines Like a Pot o' Gold!

 From slave to saint

 St. Patrick's story is a fascinating tale, one that your students will surely enjoy.
-Give your students this St. Patrick's Day worksheet where they will learn about not only the life of the patron saint of Ireland, but also some interesting facts about the country and information about Irish symbols and leprechauns.
+Give your students a presentation on St. Patrick's Day where they will learn about not only the life of the patron saint of Ireland, but also some interesting facts about the country and information about Irish symbols and leprechauns.
+It also comes with a multiple choice quiz at the end so you can sound out your students' comprehension.

 3. 3

 One of the things that Irish mammies do best is give sound advice - or at least their idea of what sound advice is.
-The above is an old Irish saying - what does it mean?
+The above is an old Irish saying - but what does it mean?
 Ask your students to put on their thinking caps and figure it out.
 Then, give them more from this list of witty Irish sayings to think about.
-This is a great activity for adult students who may have heard similar sayings from their grandparents in their own native language.
+This is a great activity for adult students who may have similar sayings in their own language and is a fun exercise in cultural exchange.

 4. 4